MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-table.md

     :::image type="content" source="./media/one-click-table/schema-tab.png" alt-text="Edit schema tab in create table in one-click experience in Azure Data Explorer.":::

-If **Ingest data** is selected, in addition to creating the table, the wizard will also ingest the data from the source indicated previously in the **Source** tab.
-If clear, you may ingest data through a variety of [one-click ingestion](ingest-data-one-click.md#access-the-one-click-wizard) wizards.
+If **Ingest data** is selected, in addition to creating the table, the wizard also ingests the data from the source indicated previously in the **Source** tab.
+If **Ingest data** is clear, you may ingest data through one of the [one-click ingestion](ingest-data-one-click.md#access-the-one-click-wizard) wizards.

   :::image type="content" source="media/one-click-table/ingest-data-checkbox.png" alt-text="Screenshot of the ingest data checkbox selected to ingest data into table created from the wizard.":::